-With the aim of developing new strategies in antiviral therapy and vaccination our work has been based upon interdisciplinary cooperation and application of a broad spectrum of methods within the fields of retrovirology, molecular and cell biology, biochemistry, protein structure determination, as well as immunology.
-The overall research goal is to contribute to the development of novel anti-retroviral strategies by deciphering the structural constraints and molecular mechanisms, governing the function of viral proteins and their cellular counterparts.
+With the aim of developing new strategies in antiviral therapy and vaccination as well as the investigation of the role of the regulatory HIV-1 proteins p6, Vpr, and Vpu in the pathogenesis of HIV-1, our work has been based upon interdisciplinary cooperation and application of a broad spectrum of methods within the fields of retrovirology, molecular and cell biology, biochemistry, protein structure determination, as well as immunology.
+The overall research goal is to contribute to the development of novel anti-retroviral strategies by deciphering the structural constraints and molecular mechanisms governing the function of viral proteins and their cellular counterparts.

 We are currently working on the following main research topics:

-A major project focuses on the role of the HIV-1 p6 Gag-protein as part of the Gag precursor protein in the late processes of virus replication, especially assembly and budding.
+This major project focuses on the role of the HIV-1 p6 protein as part of the Gag precursor in the late processes of virus replication, especially assembly and budding.

-Viruses like HIV-1 hijack a cellular system known as the endosomal sorting complexes required for transport (ESCRT) in order to promote their release from the cell surface.
-This cellular machinery that is involved in cytokinesis and in the vacuolar protein sorting of endocytosed plasma membrane proteins regulates the abscission of membrane stalks.
+Viruses like HIV-1 hijack a cellular system known as the endosomal sorting complex required for transport (ESCRT) in order to promote their release from the cell surface.
+This cellular machinery is involved in cytokinesis and in the vacuolar protein sorting of endocytosed plasma membrane proteins by regulating the abscission of membrane stalks.

-The HIV-1 p6 Gag protein regulates the final abscission step of nascent virions from the cell membrane by the action of its two L-domains.
-Although p6 is located within one of the most polymorphic regions of the HIV-1 gag gene, the 52 amino acid peptide binds to at least two cellular budding factors of the ESCRT-complex, Tsg101 (tumor susceptibility gene product 101) and ALIX (ALG-2 interacting protein X), via its highly conserved primary PTAP and secondary YPXnL L-domain, respectively. p6 is substrate for phosphorylation, ubiquitination and sumoylation, and mediates the incorporation of the HIV-1 accessory protein Vpr into viral particles.
+The HIV-1 p6 Gag-protein regulates the final abscission step of nascent virions from the cell membrane by the action of its two late (L)-domains.
+Although p6 originates from one of the most polymorphic regions of the HIV-1 gag gene, the 52 amino acid peptide binds to at least two cellular budding factors of the ESCRT-complex, Tsg101 (tumor susceptibility gene product 101) and ALIX (ALG-2 interacting protein X), via its highly conserved primary PTAP and secondary YPXnL L-domains, respectively.
+Moreover, p6 is substrate for phosphorylation, ubiquitination and sumoylation, and mediates the incorporation of the HIV-1 accessory protein Vpr into viral particles.
 As expected, known functional domains mostly overlap with several conserved residues in p6.
-We investigated the importance of the highly conserved serine residue in position 40 (S40) which is phosphorylated by the atypical phosphokinase C (aPKC) and until now not assigned to any known function of p6.
+We investigated the importance of the highly conserved serine residue at position 40 (S40) which is phosphorylated by the atypical phosphokinase C (aPKC) and was until now not assigned to any known function of p6.

-By performing membrane flotation assays we found that in HIV-1 expressing cells the mutant S40F, but not the conservative mutation to Asp (S40D) or Asn (S40N), leads to an increased membrane association of Gag.
-This correlates with an enhanced ubiquitination of Gag which is predominantly constituted of K48-linked polyubiquitin chains.
-Consequently, the S40F mutant augments the entry of Gag into the UPS and thus enhances MHC-I antigen presentation and Gag-mediated T-cell activation.
+By performing membrane flotation assays we found that in HIV-1 expressing cells the mutant S40F, but not the conservative mutation of S40 to Asp (S40D) or Asn (S40N), leads to an increased membrane association of Gag.
+This correlates with an enhanced Gag-ubiquitination which predominantly consists of K48-linked polyubiquitin chains.
+Consistently, the S40F mutation augments the entry of Gag into the UPS and thus enhances its MHC-I antigen presentation and Gag-mediated T-cell activation.
 Others could show that the membrane resident ubiquitin E3 ligase Cul7 is able to ubiquitinate Gag.
 This finding led us to the hypothesis that the S40F mutant might also be ubiquitinated by this or other E3 ligases due to prolonged membrane association.

 We further analyzed the role of p6 in membrane association and found that the mutation of the highly conserved glutamic acids within p6 to alanine (E0A), like the S40F mutant, leads to an enhanced polyubiquitination and subsequent entry of Gag into the UPS and thus an increased MHC-I antigen presentation of Gag derived epitopes.
-In addition, like for the S40F mutant, the CA-SP1 processing is impaired, also resulting in loss of infectivity.
-Furthermore, the replication capacity of the E0A mutant was significantly decreased.
-The mutant also displays defective virus release that could not be rescued by ALIX overexpression.
+In addition, like for the S40F mutant, the CA-SP1 processing of the E0A mutant is impaired, also resulting in loss of infectivity and significantly decreased replication capacity.
+Furthermore, the E0A mutant displays defective virus release that could not be rescued by ALIX overexpression.
 Most strikingly, the E0A mutant exhibits elevated membrane association which might be due to removal of the negatively charged Glu residues.
-In wt situation these negative charges might contribute to the repulsion of p6 from the plasma membrane.
-To verify this hypothesis, we created mutants where all Glutamic acids were exchanged with aspartic acids (E0D) that altered the side chain of the amino acid but maintained the overall charge of p6.
-Intriguingly, this mutant behaves like the wt in terms of ubiquitination, MHC-I antigen presentation and membrane association of Gag, leading to the assumption that the negative charges but not the nature of the side chains of the glutamic acids are important for the functionality of p6 during late steps replication.
+We hypothesized that in wt situation these negative charges might contribute to the repulsion of p6 from the plasma membrane.
+To verify this hypothesis, we created mutants where all glutamic acids within p6 were exchanged with Asp residues (E0D) that altered the side chain of the amino acid but maintained the overall charge of p6.
+Intriguingly, this mutant behaves like the wt in terms of ubiquitination, MHC-I antigen presentation and membrane association of Gag, leading to the assumption that the negative charges but not the nature of the side chains of the glutamic acids are important for the functionality of p6 during late steps of replication.

 The cumulative data support a model in which p6, in addition to matrix, acts as a membrane targeting domain of Gag, either by hydrophobic (S40F) or electrostatic (E0A) interactions with the inner leaflet of the plasma membrane.

 Deciphering the molecular mechanism of small regulatory virus proteins provides knowledge about specific host-virus interactions and should open the path to the development of innovative antiviral strategies.
-The major focus of this long term project has been the biochemical, structural and functional characterization of the HIV-1 accessory protein Vpr and its cellular binding factors.
-More recently we have initiated functional analysis of another HIV-1 accessory protein, Vpu.
-Further-more, we have been studying structure and function of the L-domain active HIV-1 p6 Gag protein.
+The major focus of this long term project in cooperation with the lab of Dr. Ashok Balasubramanyam (Baylor College of Medicine, Houston, TX, USA) has been the functional characterization of the HIV-1 accessory protein Vpr.
+In addition we performed functional analysis of another HIV-1 accessory protein, Vpu.

 In the last years, we intensively investigated the HIV-1 accessory protein Vpr (viral protein R) of HIV-1.
 The 96 amino acid Vpr has multiple functions in HIV-1 pathogenesis, including virion incorporation, nuclear translocation of the HIV-1 preintegration complex, induction of cell cycle arrest at the G2/M phase, and the regulation of apoptosis.